catalyst-team/classification/README.md

 ## 1.Classification
-We consider pipeline image classification using the "catalyst" framework.
+You will learn how to build image classification pipeline with transfer learning using the "Catalyst" framework.
 Framework methods and powerful configs allow to investigate models within the whole pipeline in a controlled and reproducible way.
-Also the framework also provides tools for visualization and analyzing experiments.
+The framework also provides tools for visualization and analyzing experiments.

 ### Goals

 Main
 - FineTune ResnetEncoder.
-- Train MultiHeadNet for image classification
+- FineTune MultiHeadNet for image classification
-- Train MultiHeadNet for "multilabel" image classification
+- FineTune MultiHeadNet for "multilabel" image classification
 - Learn embeddings representation
 - Create KNN index model
 - Visualize embeddings with TF.Projector